thumbliner/thumbliner/toys.md

 ---

-> “If institutions are the rules of the game, organizations and their entrepreneurs are the players.”<br>
+> “Institutions are the rules of the game—organizations and their entrepreneurs are the players.”<br>
 > — Douglass C. North

 ---